OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-48.md

 For the sake of My name I delay My wrath; for My praise I restrain it for you, so as not to cut you off.

 ## Isaiah 48:10
-Behold, I have refined you, but not as silver; I have tested you in the furnace of affliction.
+See, I have refined you, though not as silver; I have tested you in the furnace of affliction.

 ## Isaiah 48:11
 For My own sake, for My own sake, I do this.
 How can My name be profaned?
 I will not give My glory to another.